-Echocardiography is a rapid, noninvasive, portable, and accurate method for evaluating heart changes.
-This is the least common echocardiographic finding in pulmonale, appearing in 62 % of the patients.
-Other echocardiographic outcomes include right atrium/right ventricle expansion, right ventricular hypertrophy, left ventricular diastolic dysfunction, right ventricular systolic dysfunction and left ventricular hypertrophy.
-The frequency of heart dysfunction also increases with the severity of COPD.
+Echocardiography is a rapid, noninvasive, portable, and accurate method for evaluating heart changes.39 This is the least common echocardiographic finding in pulmonale, appearing in 62 % of the patients.
+Other echocardiographic outcomes include right atrium/ right ventricel expansion, right ventricular hypertrophy, left ventricular diastolic dysfunction, right ventricular systolic dysfunction and left ventricular hypertrophy.
+The frequency of heart dysfunction is increases with the severity of COPD.40